zanderarnao/Letterboxd-Reviews/letterboxd.md

   #print fucnction instead
 ```

-### An Exploratory Analysis of Zander’s Letterboxd Reviews
+### An Exploratory Analysis of My Letterboxd Reviews

 With my a tibble containing my reviews in hand, I move onto analysis.
 Before I move into sentiment analysis, it would likely be interesting to